 What Is General Data Protection Regulation?

 GDPR is a data protection law, which carries provisions that require all organizations to protect the personal data of all the European Union (EU) citizens, also referred to as data subjects.
 GDPR regulates the privacy of EU citizens within the EU member states as well as outside the EU.
-The standard set by General Data Protection Regulation is high and the businesses outside the EU need to rethink their strategy in providing adequate data security.
+The standard set by the General Data Protection Regulation is high, and the businesses outside the EU need to rethink their strategy in providing adequate data security.

-What Are the Provisions in GDPR?
+What Are the Provisions in General Data Protection Regulation?